• Skip to main content

 Working as a Certified Personal Trainer in Idaho

 Certified personal trainers can work in schools, gyms, fitness centers, rehabilitation centers and more.
+You should note that preference would be given to those with personal trainer certification.
 Larger cities such as Boise typically offer the highest concentration of jobs.
-Many certified personal trainers choose to start their own companies and work with their own community, wherever they might live.
+Many certified personal trainers in Idaho choose to start their own companies and work with their own community, wherever they might live.
 Whether as part of an established organization or a one-person company, working as a certified personal trainer is a rewarding career that combines a love of fitness with a passion for helping others achieve their goals.

 College Listings